[Learn Korean I43] ”-는 수밖에 (없다)”, ”-는 중이다”, ”-느니”

 Since no one speaks up at the meeting, I have no choice but to say something…

-You can probably feel a heavy atmosphere in this kind of meeting.
+You will probably feel a heavy atmosphere during this kind of meeting.

 For example,